paulfioravanti/steno-dictionaries/README.md

 Installing a plugin by selecting the plugin name from the list and clicking the "Install/Update" button.

-- Many of the outlines contain inline metadata enabled by the [Plover Comment][] plugin, so that will need to be installed to ensure there are no errors in executing those outlines
+- [Plover Comment][]: Many of the outlines contain inline metadata enabled by this plugin, so that will need to be installed to ensure there are no errors in executing those outlines
-- If you want to use outlines that enable typing raw steno, you will need to install the [Plover Dict Commands][] plugin
+- [Plover Dict Commands][]: Needed in order to use outlines that enable typing raw steno
-- If you want to use my [Georgi][]-inspired [layout config][], you will need to install the [Plover Layout Display][] plugin
+- [Plover Layout Display][]: Needed in order to use my [Georgi][]-inspired [layout config][]
-- If you want to use outlines that can control applications on your computer, you will need to install the [Plover Run Shell][] plugin
+- [Plover Run Shell][]: Needed to use the outlines that can control applications on your computer
-- If you want to use my custom [stitching][]-related dictionary outlines, you will need to install the [Plover Stitching][] plugin
+- [Plover Stitching][]: Needed to use my custom [stitching][]-related dictionary outlines
-- For emoji, aside from the occasional few I have made custom briefs for in my [`emoji.json`][] dictionary, I leverage the [Plover Emoji][] plugin, and can recommend installing it
+- [Plover Emoji][]: Aside from the occasional few I have made custom briefs for in my [`emoji.json`][] dictionary, I leverage this plugin for every other emoji, and can recommend installing it

 ### Create Environment Variable